mdn/content/files/en-us/web/css/css_images/using_css_gradients/index.md

 ## Using conic gradients

 The **`conic-gradient()`** [CSS](/en-US/docs/Web/CSS) function creates an image consisting of a gradient with color transitions rotated around a center point (rather than radiating from the center).
-Example conic gradients include pie charts and color wheels, but they can also be used for creating checker boards and other interesting effects.
+Example conic gradients include pie charts and {{glossary("color wheel", "color wheels")}}, but they can also be used for creating checker boards and other interesting effects.

 The conic-gradient syntax is similar to the radial-gradient syntax, but the color-stops are placed around a gradient arc, the circumference of a circle, rather than on the gradient line emerging from the center of the gradient, and the color-stops are percentages or degrees: absolute lengths are not valid.